TondarTech/pomodoro/README.md

 MIT – free to use and modify.

-© 2026 Tonder Tech.
+© 2026 Tondar Tech.
 All rights reserved.